Skip to content

 Have you had a MoonPie?
 What kind is your favorite?

 Joe Venuti first recorded Moonglow in 1933 with his orchestra with many other big bands following his lead, but the recording I like this best is by Benny Goodman.
-This video is to refresh your memory and not to be considered in today’s battle.
+The below video is to refresh your memory and is not to be considered in today’s battle.

 In today’s showdown, I pitting brothers against sisters or a better way to look at is one family versus another.
 Contender #1 The Mills Brothers, also billed as The Four Mills Brothers, originally known as The Four Kings of Harmony were a black American Jazz and pop vocal quartet who caught a major break in the business in 1928.
 Here is their cover of Moonglow from 1938.